sartq333/story-GPT/README.md

 # story-GPT
-a simple GPT model trained from scratch
+A simple GPT model trained from scratch on (tiny stories dataset)[https://huggingface.co/roneneldan/TinyStories-33M/tree/main].

+Future Work:

+I'll also replace the use of tiktoken to make it completely independent and for that I'll probably be using (this)[https://github.com/karpathy/minbpe].